๐New Animation Library

 Let's start with a new KAnimationCore plugin, which adds a solid low-level library of animation functions and types.

-This class includes static functions to manipulate transforms in realtime.
-It essentailly replaces the CoreToolkitLib from the previous version.
+This class includes static functions to manipulate transforms in real time.
+It essentially replaces the CoreToolkitLib from the previous version.
 The only difference is that KAnimationMath is responsible for animation functions only.

-A new library deisgned for general math operations.
+A new library designed for general math operations.

 This class implements runtime spring computation.
 You can use it if you wish to add a spring interpolation to your feature.

-This is a struct which is identical to the Unity built-in Transform type.
+This is a struct that is identical to the Unity built-in Transform type.
 The only difference is that it is a struct, which means we can use it safely in Unity Jobs!

 This struct has all the methods to manipulate the transform: